Professional Resumes

 Number 4, May 1996.

-Wastewater Treatment Facility.
-Schmidt, Charles E.; Barton, Douglas A.; Hasegawa, Mark; Minnich, Timothy R.; et al. Proceedings of A&WMA 87th Annual
+Use of Optical Remote Sensing and Flux Chamber Technologies for Determining Emission Rates from a Pulp Mill Wastewater Treatment Facility.
+Schmidt, Charles E.; Barton, Douglas A.; Hasegawa, Mark; Minnich, Timothy R.; et al.

 The Role of Open-Path FTIR